 However, note that the item will be removed when expired on the next cache clean up interval.
 For example, if you specify an expiration of 10 seconds with an item and cache clean up interval is configured to 15 seconds, then item will be removed within the time frame of 15-25 seconds.

 In this expiration, you want the cache to retain the data as long as it is being used by the application and remove any data that has not been used for a specific period of time.
 Every time the user will access the cache data with sliding expiration, its cache life will extend by the specific expiration interval, e.g. an item with 30 seconds sliding expiration will be removed from the cache if user will not access it for at least 30 seconds.
 However, with each access, the item's expiration interval will reset to 30 seconds, extending its life in the cache by 30 seconds.

 For example, session data can be stored in the cache as long as the session is active.
 For this type of data, you can specify sliding expiration, let's say 15 minutes.
 Hence, if activity occurs within the specified time interval, the session's expiration interval will be reset to 15 minutes in the cache.

 Similar to absolute expiration, cache items with sliding expiration are removed on cache cleanup interval.

-If no expiration is provided with cache item, it will reside in the cache till explicit removal.
-This can lead to cache storage overwhelming.
+If no expiration is provided with the cache item, it will reside in the cache till explicit removal.
+This can overwhelm the cache storage.
 Also please refer to Eviction Policies which is another feature of NCache to control cache storage usage.